Switzerland’s CO₂ Act Aligns with EU's ReFuelEU Rules But Market Readiness Remains in Question

 Switzerland’s new CO₂ Act mandates increasing shares of sustainable aviation fuel, pushing the aviation sector toward net-zero targets.
 Picture: Unsplash

-Switzerland’s revised CO₂ Act introduces a binding blending mandate for sustainable aviation fuels (SAF), aligned ReFuelEU Aviation regulation of 2% by 2026 and 6% by 2030, with progressively higher yearly minimum shares of synthetic aviation fuels starting at an average 1.2% share in 2030-32 (Annex I ReFuelEU Aviation regulation).
+Switzerland’s revised CO₂ Act introduces a binding blending mandate for sustainable aviation fuels (SAF), aligned to the ReFuelEU Aviation regulation of 2% by 2026 and 6% by 2030, with progressively higher yearly minimum shares of synthetic aviation fuels starting at an average 1.2% share in 2030-32 (Annex I ReFuelEU Aviation regulation).
 Article 28f of the CO₂ Act, further detailed in Articles 92a-b of the CO₂ Ordinance establishes obligations on fuel suppliers, Zurich and Geneva airport operators, and aircraft operators to ensure compliance with SAF blending quotas and deadlines.

 More specifically, fuel suppliers must provide and blend SAF in accordance with the mandated minimum shares.
 Zurich and Geneva airport operators are required to facilitate access to the minimum SAF quotas.
 Aircraft operators must refuel at least 90% of their annual aviation fuel needs at Zurich and Geneva, or at designated EU airports.